Final part of a

 © Ken Burnett 2015

-This article, posted in May 2015, is the final in my 5-part analysis of the future of fundraising:
+This article, posted in May 2015 (just one month before the tragic death of Mrs Olive Cooke provoked the media storm that all but engulfed UK fundraising), is the final in my 5-part analysis of the future of fundraising:

 Part 1.
 Why fundraising has to change